 Why create a home inventory checklist?

-Though your homeowners’ insurance policy provides the protection that you need in the event of a loss such as a fire or a burglary, your policy can only pay for items that you can document.
+Though your homeowners’ insurance policy provides the protection you need in the event of a loss such as a fire or a burglary, your policy can only pay for items you can document.
 In order to ensure that all your prized possessions will be replaced, you should conduct a home inventory so you have a finite record of everything that you own.
 This inventory will assist you in determining which items were destroyed or stolen.

 How should you conduct a home inventory?

 To complete a full home inventory, walk through every room in your home and identify all of the contents.
 It is also wise to take photographs or make a video of all of your possessions and keep this media documentation with your list.
 Then, place all of this information into a fire-proof safe or safety deposit box at your bank.

 To put together a home inventory yourself, follow these simple steps:

 Use a camera or your phone to take pictures.